• Home

 Yes.

-6. What about checks and money orders?
+Note about about checks and money orders:

 If you are a new customer we will wait until checks and money orders clear the bank.

-7. Do you have wholesale prices?
+6. Do you have wholesale prices?

 Yes, for some items.
 You must buy in bulk and offer some sort of proof that you are reselling or have a store.

-8. Do you have bulk pricing?
+7. Do you have bulk pricing?

-Yes for skins, rope and 5 or more drums.
+Yes, for skins, rope and 5 or more drums.

-9. Do you offer discounts?
+8. Do you offer discounts?

-10. Do you charge sales tax?
+9. Do you charge sales tax?

 Yes and No. If you live outside of Tennessee and we ship the merchandise to you, there is no tax.
 Yes, if you live in Tennessee.
 If you do live in Tennessee and are buying wholesale or as a non-profit you must furnish us with a tax certificate.
+We do charge sales tax when we are selling at conferences, shows and gatherings.

-11. Where’s invoice?
+10. Where’s the invoice?

 We save paper by emailing it to you.
 We will email your invoice as soon as we have packaged and weighed your order.
-The invoice comes from djembe@goatskins.com.
+The invoice comes from admin@goatskins.com.
 Watch your spam box for this communication.
 If you do not have email we will put the invoice on the outside of your package.
+Please ask.

 Shipping & Handling

-12. How do you ship?
+11. How do you ship?

-13. How much is shipping?
+12. How much is shipping?

 This depends on the weight and size of the item and where its going to.
 We can give you an estimate.
 Shipping costs on the Pay Pal shopping cart are based on the average weight of the item and the rates to the west coast.
 If there is an over charge of more than $3.00 we will give you a refund on Pay Pal.